 Pro tip: How to Open an RDP Connection via CMD in Windows 11

 Sometimes, administrators set time-of-day restrictions to limit when certain users can log into the system.
-If you’re trying to access the system outside these allowed hours, you’ll encounter the “A user account restriction” RDP error.
-The option to set login hours is primarily a feature available for domain user accounts through Active Directory Users and Computers on a domain controller.
+If you’re trying to access the system outside these allowed hours, you’ll run into the “A user account restriction” RDP error.
+The option to set login hours is mainly available for domain user accounts through Active Directory Users and Computers on a domain controller.

 - Open Active Directory Users and Computers.

-- Locate the user’s account, right-click, and select Properties.
+- Find the user’s account, right-click, and select Properties.

-- Go to the Account tab and click on Logon Hours to view or adjust the permissible times.
+- Go to the Account tab and click on Logon Hours to see or change the allowed times.

 - Press Windows + R, type